Spicy peppadew mead

 Add the bicarb very slowly; it will foam.

-On the 15th August I racked the spicy peppadew mead into three 5 litre demijohns, all fitted with air-traps.
-The pH was 4.0 which is perfect.
-SG was 1.040; it's still bubbling gently.
-Gosh, this tastes unbelievably good.
+On the 15th August I racked the spicy peppadew mead into three 5-litre demijohns, all fitted with air traps.
+The pH was 4.0; perfect.
+SG was 1.040; it was still bubbling gently.
+Gosh, this tasted unbelievably good.

 Peppadew and cherry guava meads.